emo333/motioncoach-nvim/README.md

 Suggestions are intentionally conservative

-Philosophy
+## Philosophy

-Teach the next better motion — not the perfect one.
+- Teach the next better motion — not the perfect one.

-motioncoach is meant to grow with you, not shame you, and once you got your Vim Motions down, remove it :)
+- `motioncoach-nvim` is meant to grow with you and once you got your Vim Motions down, remove it :)

+## About the Author (emo333)

+- I am not a professional programmer.
+- I have been programming most of my life;
+  either as side duties inherint to work or as hobby at home.
+- Vim/NeoVim/Lua are all new to me ( started delving into these around November 2025 ).
+- I started this project based on my own desire to have something "inside" NeoVim to remind/assist/suggest/coach me learning Vim Motions.

 ## License